OasisLMF/OpenDataTransform/docs/src/index.rst

 * Mapping files can be trusted.
 They provide 'industry accepted' transformations between model formats.
 They are developed, reviewed and tested through collaboration of model vendors and experts users, and are peer reviewed by members of the ITWG.

-* The mapping files are easy-to-read so they transparently communciate the assumptions used in converting data between a model pair.
+* The mapping files are easy-to-read so they transparently communicate the assumptions used in converting data between a model pair.

 * Multiple mapping files can be included in a single transformation to move between two models, via the OED format.